Vrije Universiteit Brussel (VUB) - Institute for European Studies (IES) (Belgium)

-Chantal Lavallée - Marie Skłodowska-Curie Fellow
+Marie Skłodowska-Curie Fellow

 |Chantal Lavallée (Canada) is a Marie Skłodowska-Curie fellow (2017-2019) at the Institute for European Studies of the Vrije Universiteit Brussel.
 Her research project “The European Commission in the Drone Community: a New Cooperation Area in the Making” evaluates to what extent the Commission’s involvement in the civil drone sector helps to strengthen its position in the field of security.
 Her research and publications focus on the contribution of the European Commission to the security and defence sector.

 |Elie Perot has been a PhD Researcher at the Institute for European Studies (IES) from the Vrije Universiteit Brussel (VUB) since October 2016.
 Previously, Elie has carried research work for the Fondation pour la Recherche Stratégique (FRS) on nuclear deterrence and missile defence systems.
 As an intern, he has also worked for the Director of the National Police (DGPN) in the French Ministry of Interior as a speechwriter, as well as for the Defence Office of the French Embassy in Italy (Rome) and for the Conseil d’Etat, France’s supreme court for public law.

 He holds a Master in Public Affairs from Sciences Po Paris, (Summa cum laude) (2014) and a M.A. in European Political and Administrative Studies from the College of Europe, Bruges (Chopin Promotion 2015-2016).
 His current research focuses mainly on the responses of the EU and of NATO to the Ukraine crisis.

 |Maaike Verbruggen is a PhD researcher at the International Security Cluster of the Institute of European Studies at the Vrije Universiteit Brussels.
-She conducts research on the development of autonomous weapon systems in Europe.
-Her research interests lie with the development of emerging military technologies, their military and societal impact, and the implications for arms control.
+She conducts research on military innovation in artificial intelligence and robotics for military applications.
+Her expertise is on the development of emerging military technologies, their military and societal impact, and the implications for arms control.
 Previously she worked at SIPRI, and interned at the Dutch Ministry of Foreign Affairs and UNODA.